Collegiate Church of St Peter and St Paul (Kilmallock): History

 The church was completed by 1241, on what was probably the site of an earlier monastery, founded by Mocheallóg c.
 AD 600.
 A round tower has its foundations here.
 It was dedicated to Peter and Paul in 1410.

 The nave and transept were substantially altered in 1420 by Maurice Fitzgerald.
-It became a collegiate church c.
-1500.
+It became a collegiate church in the 15th century.

 Carved tombs from the 16th century are visible in the south transept.

 The building was partly destroyed by Cromwell and was roofless since 1657 according to Samuel Lewis.

 The church remained in use by the local Church of Ireland until a 1935 fire.

 Church

 In the northwest corner of the nave is a tower which incorporates the stump of a round tower from the early monastery.
 The church which is dedicated to Saints Peter and Paul consisted of a nave and chancel with a south transept.

 It has three aisles, a chancel and a north transept.
 There is a fine 13th century doorway in the south wall.
-The chancel has five lancet windows.
+The chancel has five lancet windows in embrasure.